MicrosoftDocs/mixed-reality/mixed-reality-docs/hand-menu.md

 Hand menus allow users to quickly bring up and hand-attached UI for frequently used functions.

 Below are the best practices we have found for hand menus.
-You can also find an example scene demonstrating the hand manu in [MRTK](https://github.com/microsoft/MixedRealityToolkit-Unity/blob/mrtk_release/Assets/MixedRealityToolkit.Examples/Demos/HandTracking/Scenes/HandBasedMenuExample.unity).
+You can also find an example scene demonstrating the hand menu in [MRTK](https://github.com/microsoft/MixedRealityToolkit-Unity/blob/mrtk_release/Assets/MixedRealityToolkit.Examples/Demos/HandTracking/Scenes/HandBasedMenuExample.unity).

 ## Behavior best practices
 **A. Keep the number of buttons small:**